openhab/openhab-docs/configuration/items.md

 {: #type}
 ### Type

-The Item type defines which kind of state can be stored in that Item and which commands it accepts.
+The Item type defines what kind of state can be stored in that Item and which commands the Item will accept.
-Item types are comparable with basic variable data types in programming languages.
+Item types are comparable to basic variable data types in programming languages.
-Each Item type has been optimized for certain components in your smart home.
+Each Item type has been optimized for a particular kind of component in your smart home.
 This optimization is reflected in the data and command types.

 Available Item types are: